Jitesh-vador/Astronaut_Schedule_Assignment/README.md

-Astronaut Daily Schedule Organizer - (Intentionally Bad Documentation)
+#Astronaut Daily Schedule Organizer - (Intentionally Bad Documentation)

-Warning: This README is intentionally sloppy, minimal, and low-quality — written this way on purpose as requested.
-Use at your own risk.

-Quick Overview
+#Quick Overview

-This is a tiny console app to add/remove/view astronaut tasks.
-It is single-file Java (because why not).
-The code is messy and does not follow best practices.
-That's intentional.
+This is a tiny console app to add/remove/view astronaut tasks

-What it does (short):
+#What it does :

-Add task with description, start time, end time, priority
+1. Add task with description, start time, end time, priority

-Remove by exact description
+2. Remove by exact description

-View tasks sorted by start time
+3. View tasks sorted by start time

 Main file: schedule.java (public class Schedule) — or use BadSchedule.java if you want the original name.

-How to run (the easy way)
+#How to run

-Put the schedule.java (or BadSchedule.java) in a folder.
+1. Put the schedule.java in a folder.

-Open terminal and run:
+2. Open terminal and run:

-javac schedule.java    # or javac BadSchedule.java
+javac schedule.java
-java Schedule          # or java BadSchedule
+java Schedule

-Follow prompts in console.
-Not fancy.

-Note: The program expects times in HH:mm format.
-If you type weird stuff it will print Invalid time format and move on.

-Project structure (yes it's tiny)
+Project structure
 / (repo root)
-  |- schedule.java             # main, single-file program
+  |- schedule.java
-  |- images/                   # (placeholders) put any images here
-      |- placeholder-arch.png
-      |- placeholder-filetree.png
-      |- placeholder-sample-run.png
-  |- README_INTENTIONALLY_BAD.md
+  |- Readme.md

-Design/Code walkthrough (what you'd say in a live interview)

-The following is intentionally vague and low-effort.
-Read it quickly and mumble if asked.
+#Design/Code walkthrough

 Entry point: public static void main(String[] args) in Schedule.